Full-Stack-93/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 Task 5 - Create a script that lists all local variables and environment variables, and functions.
 Script: set | less

+Task 6 - Create a script that creates a new local variable.
+Name: BEST
+Value: School
+Script: export BEST="School"